StackmateNetwork/the-stackmate/packages/libstackmate/help.md

 - convert all outputs we get back from the ffi into to native dart types (outputs.dart)

-NOTE ON NAMING CONVENTIONS: rust uses snake_case for function and variable names while dart uses camelCase for variables and functions.
+NOTE ON NAMING CONVENTIONS: for function and variable names `rust uses snake_case` while `dart uses camelCase`.

-Both share their usage of PascalCase for type definitions.
+Both use PascalCase for type definitions.

 So,